 We’ve chosen Malawi as it’s one the world’s poorest countries.
 Most growers there are small holders dependent on subsistence farming to make a living and produce crops which are vulnerable to changing weather patterns, especially drought.

 A programme of support on the ground is being developed with the help of Co-op College and the Malawi Federation of Co-operatives (MAFECO) to help transform their trading capacity.
-All products currently available on our display units have a connection to Malawi.
-We’ll add more over time.
+All Our Malawi Partnership products currently available in store have a connection to Malawi.

 On a visit to Malawi, I experienced first-hand both the poverty and spirit of the people, and therefore the opportunity that exists by strengthening their trading capability.
 Through the true spirit of co-operation, we can make a difference.

 In our stores you will find a range of products linked to Malawi.
 A proportion of the sales from these products will fund the work of the Malawi Federation of Co-operatives as they build their development programmes locally.
 We’ll add to this product range over time.